- Rocket Loans

 Things To Consider Before You Consolidate Your Debt

 Debt consolidation does not address the initial cause of your debt or make it magically disappear.
 Instead, it is a simple financing tool that can help you manage your debt and its payments.
 Therefore, if your debt is the result of careless spending, you can’t count on it to improve your financial situation.

 Also, if you don’t have too much debt and believe you can pay it off fairly quickly, keep in mind that debt consolidation may not be worth it.

 How Does Debt Consolidation Affect My Credit Score?

 Debt consolidation has the potential to help or hurt your credit score, but your score hurts more when you don't take action toward your initial debt.
 You can improve your credit score with debt consolidation if you make on-time payments every month, eliminate or reduce your balances, and change your spending habits so that you don’t take on more debt.

 It may take a toll on your credit score if you make late payments, continue to charge your credit cards after you’ve paid off your balances, and apply for many loans in a short period of time.

-It seems tough to repair your credit when stuck in a bad slump, but it's not.
-Read fast solutions to get back on track to a happy score.
+It might seem tough to repair your credit when stuck in a bad slump, but it's not.
+Read our fast solutions to get back on track to a happy score.